microsoft/gather/README.md

 # Gather - Code Cleanup for Jupyter Notebooks

-Tool for cleaning code, recovering lost code, and version control in Jupyter Lab.
+Tools for cleaning code, recovering lost code, and version control in Jupyter Lab.

 Download the extension with one command: